Visa name

 $37,200

-That income threshold exists to ensure you can actually live in Croatia without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
+The income bar is set so you can actually live in Croatia without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.

 Tax implications

-Croatia explicitly exempts Digital Nomad Permit holders from Croatian income tax on foreign-source income for the duration of the permit.
-This is one of the clearest, most codified nomad tax exemptions in Europe — written into the Aliens Act (Zakon o strancima).
-Note: the permit is NOT a residence for tax-treaty purposes, which can complicate home-country tax claims.
+Croatia explicitly exempts Digital Nomad Permit holders from Croatian income tax on foreign-source income for the length of the permit.
+This is one of the clearest, most codified nomad tax exemptions in Europe — written directly into the Aliens Act (Zakon o strancima).
+One catch: the permit is not treated as residence for tax-treaty purposes, which can complicate home-country tax claims.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Croatia and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Croatia and your home country before you decide.

 Application process